Normal force

 Television

-Normal force example - television
+Normal force example - Television

-Normal force upholding a television on the table | Image: Peakpx
+Normal force upholding a television on the table | Image: Pixabay

 Televisions are commonly found in homes, and when placed on a table, they rest on it without passing through.
 This is due to the upward force exerted by the table’s surface, which supports the television and prevents it from going through.
 This upward force, acting perpendicularly, is known as the normal force.